Educating Kids on Possible Dangers Online

 However, some standard ground rules are reasonable and beneficial.
 For example, using the internet in a shared space like the dining or living room.
 It can help to limit inappropriate online activities.
 If you encourage children to share any messages or information they find offensive with you, it will help to discover bullying or cyberstalking before it becomes too impactful.

 The key to the ground rules is being open and honest about why said rules exist.
+When using parental controls, do it openly so that it’s a positive thing based on your safety concerns, not something that will have a negative psychological effect.
 Clearly explaining what is good and bad on the internet will go a lot further than dictating what is off limits.

 Utilize Built-In Security Settings and Features